kirklink/stanza/stanza/README.md

 * InsertQuery
   * `var insertQuery = InsertQuery(table)`
   * `..insert(table.fieldName, value)` -> insert a dynamic value into a field; this is composable and multiple fields can be inserted into the database
-  * OR `..insertEntity<type>(entity)` -> will insert a complete model class and providing the type will ensure that only an intended class type is inserted
+  * OR `..insertEntity<Type>(entity)` -> will insert a complete model class and providing the type will ensure that only an intended class type is inserted
 * UpdateQuery
   * `var updateQuery = UpdateQuery(table)`
   * `..column(table.fieldName)` -> the target database field